 Women’s Under Armor Authentic 4” Compression Shorts

 We reviewed the 7″ Heatgear shorts up above, but we are also impressed by UAs other popular shorts for women.
 The 4″ authentic shorts are advertised as being a volleyball-specific short, but we find them to be much more versatile than just one activity (they make longer shorts too).
 From running to general use under another bottom layer, these shorts tend to perform well across the board.
 The waist cut is non-binding and the shorts provided a high degree of comfort.
 Our reviewers appreciated the softness of the short even after a few washes.
 These shorts are made of 85% nylon/15% elastane, which Under Armor calls their Heatgear fabric.
 This fabric not only aids in keeping you cool and dry, it is also made with UPF 30+ technology offering protection from the sun as well.
 The shorts feature flatlock seams, ensuring comfort and ease of movement.
 Along with comfort, Under Armor’s shorts provide muscle support and increased circulation for optimum performance.
 They are available in black or navy.
-The average price for these shorts is $26 and we think they are worth it.
+The average price for these shorts won’t break the bank, making them even more appealing.
+Find here.